 This Advent tree is a collaborative project I made together with my girls when they were preschoolers.
 Recycled paper rolls, kids’ art, and even an old party decoration were all incorporated into our tree.

 The girls had so much fun helping to make their own Christmas Countdown.
 It gave them ownership so this calendar was way more special than a store-bought version.

 Opening a package per day is always exciting to little ones.
 Because there are two of them, it helped to have a book in the evening and a package in the morning, that way they could take turns unwrapping the different components.
 Of course, the book part is totally optional—make this calendar your own.

-How to make a DIY Advent Calendar Tree
+How to make a DIY Advent Tree Christmas Countdown

 It’s certainly not a perfect job with lots of bare patches of brown stick showing through but we love it anyway.